Theatre de Luxe Cinema

 No one has favorited this theater yet

-The cinema, known as the Theatre de Luxe or the ‘ranch house’ because of all the westerns it screened, was the first picture palace in the city, opening on 9th April 1910 with “Corsican’s Revenge” and “Generous Rivals”.
+The cinema, known as the Theatre de Luxe Cinema or the ‘ranch house’ because of all the westerns it screened, was the first picture palace in the city, opening on 9th April 1910 with “Corsican’s Revenge” and “Generous Rivals”.
+It was operated by the Electric Theatres(1908) Ltd. chain.
 But that’s not the whole story.

 In the early-1830s, the building first opened its doors to the public as the Royal Bazaar, the foundation stone being laid on 8th September 1831, the Coronation day of William IV.
 It went on to become the Lecture Hall which presented the first moving picture shows, Poole’s Diorama with sound effects.
 They were pictures of faraway places flickering on a screen with a chap at the back banging on a drum and blowing a bugle!